 “No. Not her.
 Not yet.”

 “Her brother knocked up a Federal Judge’s daughter.
-She said it wasn’t much of a party, but the girl told her his dick felt like a telephone pole.
+She said it wasn’t much of a party around her house, but the girl told her his dick felt like a telephone pole.
 First time they did it they got pregnant.
 So she’s cautious.
 But a little curious about the telephone pole.”

 He stuck the joint he’d rolled one-handed in his mouth, pulled it through his lips.
 “Not too bright.”